Battle In Citrus Heights Over Nuisance Neighbor; Alleged Drug Activity Returns After Police Raid

-“The concern is our safety,” said neighbor Carita Idigpio.READ MORE: Elk Grove Family Displaced After Late Night House Fire
+“The concern is our safety,” said neighbor Carita Idigpio.READ MORE: Man, 70, Found Dead In North Lake Tahoe Shooting; Person Of Interest Caught On Surveillance Video

 People who live there say they’ve been dealing with nuisance neighbors for years.